ihsn/SDCPractice/measure_risk.rst

    The code examples in this guide are based on *sdcMicro* objects.
 An *sdcMicro* object contains, amongst others, the data and identifies all the specified key variables.
-The code below creates a data.frame with the data from Table 4.1 and the *sdcMicro* objects “sdcInitial” used in most examples in this section.
+The code below creates a data.frame with the data from :numref:`tab41` and the *sdcMicro* objects “sdcInitial” used in most examples in this section.

    .. code-block:: R